mediamonks/frontend-coding-standards/creating-pull-requests.md

   words, if your merge will result in a fast-forward on develop).
 - When a PR is fairly small, or should be merged ASAP, the merge responsibility can be handed over to someone else, for example the last person to approve it, or someone in another timezone.
-Please add this as a general comment in the PR, and/or let them know on Slack.
+Please add this as a general comment in the PR, and/or let them know via instant messaging.
 - Some PRs are created to make work from a feature branch available in develop, before the feature itself is complete.
 However, the work in the branch is isolated enough, or a finished sub-set, and can be safely merged.
 In these cases, the branch should continue to live, because a future PR will